on-prem/jidoteki-admin-api/docs/API.md

   3. Change the API token
   4. Upload a license
   5. View the license details
-  6. Update the virtual appliance
+  6. Update the system
   7. View the status of a software update
   8. View the software update log
   9. Update the network and application settings
   10. View the network and application settings
   11. Retrieve compressed log files
-  12. Retrieve the version of the virtual appliance
+  12. Retrieve the version of the system
-  13. Retrieve the changelog of the virtual appliance
+  13. Retrieve the changelog of the system
+  14. Reboot the system

 ### 1. Authentication